 Secure the Outlet to the Electrical Box

-- With the conductors all fastened to the outlet, gently bend the wires into the back of the box, deep enough so there is room for the receptacle to fit.
+Gently bend the wires and tuck them into the back of the box, deeply enough so there is room for the receptacle to fit.

-- Fasten the outlet to the box by threading the long fine thread screws that came with the outlet into the screw openings on the box.
-This will usually require a Philips-head screwdriver.
+Fasten the outlet to the box by threading the long fine-thread screws that came with the outlet into the screw openings on the box.
+This will usually require a Phillips screwdriver.